zweckj/lamarzocco/README.md

 > [!CAUTION]
-> This integration is deprecated and very likely broken with 2024.12.
-Switch the the built in integration instead.
+> This integration does not support Gateway v5 (use the core integration instead) and is only intended for backwards compability.

 # La Marzocco Home Assistant Integration (Gateway v3)